 - Add parsley: Parsley is included in the chicken bone broth recipe in Nourishing Traditions.
 I would likely have left this out if a note hadn’t been added that adding the parsley for the last 10 minutes of cooking imparts additional mineral ions.
 I want minerals from my broth, so I’m going to start keeping parsley on hand for stock making.

-- Use a whole chicken: I’ve been using a crackpot to cook whole chickens, but I wasn’t adding any water.
-The broth that cooked off would gelled very well, which means that int contained a lot of gelatin.
-I’ve not been able to get the broth that I make from strictly from bones to gel, and Nourishing Traditions says that this is a common problem with battery-raised chickens.
+- Use a whole chicken: I’ve been using a crockpot to cook whole chickens, but I wasn’t adding any water.
+The broth that cooked off would gel very well, which means that it contained a lot of gelatin.
+I’ve not been able to get the broth that I make strictly from bones to gel, and Nourishing Traditions says that this is a common problem with battery-raised chickens.
 So, until I can get my hands on pastured chickens, I’m going to try making broth with whole chickens.

 A Word about Nourishing Traditions

 For those of you who aren’t familiar with it, Nourishing Traditions is a cookbook/text that explains how to prepare foods more healthfully using food preparation techniques that have been almost lost in modern times.
 In the section on stocks and broths, I learned that the gelatin from the bones helps the lining of the gut heal.
 And the minerals from the bones help our bodies get minerals that are often missing in our modern diets.
 I particularly liked how the author included quotes about bone broths from various cultures and literary works.
 Be sure to look for the excerpt from one of Willa Cather’s novels.